rdoreilly/PEM/README.md

-Personality Emotion Model (PEM) Workflow
+Personality Emotion Mapping (PEM) Model

 **React.js** project designed as part of an online platform that enables students to participate in multi-modal surveys.